CME Date: 02-August-2018

 Who should attend?
 General practitioners and specialist physicians, nurse practitioners, and other allied health care providers.

-Topics and speakers: Our speaker list is being finalized but we are following a fast-paced, case-based format this year from a variety of local experts, with time for Q&A after each presenter.
-Topics that will be covered include diagnostic dilemmas and management of common cases at the intersection of clinical practice and each of our lab disciplines: microbiology and infectious diseases, hematology and medical biochemistry/lipidology/toxicology.
+Topics and speakers: We are following a fast-paced, case-based format this year from a variety of local experts, with time for Q&A after each presenter.
+Topics that will be covered include diagnostic dilemmas and management of common cases at the intersection of clinical practice and diagnostics: e.g., review of new hypertension guidelines, hemoglobinopathies, challenges and new approaches to diagnosis and management of C. difficile, incorporating genetics into clinical care, and reviewing the Choosing Wisely program.

 Registration is free.
 Please visit www.lifelabs.com/annual-conference to register.
 For additional information, please email firstname.lastname@example.org